 As long as you can maintain open minds and open lines of communication, it can be a great idea to suggest updating the kitchen, to replacing the old and outdated couch, or re-painting the guest bedroom.
 Start small and move on to bigger projects as you become more comfortable with the collaboration aspect of your relationship (better to find out you can’t agree on a faucet than you can’t agree on a blue print for an addition).

-What home improvement projects have you undertaken with your hubby?
-I remember replacing the 30+ knobs in our kitchen and being tremendously pleased with the teamwork (he removed the old ones and I screwed in the new ones) and the updated look they provided!
-We’d love to hear your stories in a comment.
+What home improvement projects have you undertaken with your spouse?
+I remember replacing the 30+ knobs in our kitchen and being tremendously pleased with our teamwork.
+He removed the old ones and I screwed in the new ones.
+And, we both loved the updated look they provided!

 What DIY projects are you doing to keep your marriage healthy?
 Please share in a comment!